orbitaloop/WebSqlSync/README.md

 ## Limitations:

  - DELETE are not handled.
 But an easy workaround is to do a logic delete with an update (ex.
 UPDATE elm SET flag='DELETED')
  - There are no example of generic server side sync for now.
 But there are some examples of server code in different languages (but you will need to adapt it to your needs).
 Check the server_src_/ directory.
-Contribution of server code are welcome (generic or not)!!
+And there is this cool and complete example of CRUD project: https://github.com/abeauseigle/webSqlApp  Contribution of server code are welcome (generic or not)!!
  - Need to add even more JQunit test cases.
-But this code is working on more than 18 apps (iOS/Android) in production, with millions of db rows synchronized
+But this code is working on more than 25 apps (iOS/Android) in production, with millions of db rows synchronized
  - ~~There is one dependency to JQuery (used only to send data with AJAX, look for jQuery.ajax).
 I welcome any pull request to remove this dependency~~ DONE, thank you Takeno